kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-015.md

 I'm not sure I approve.

+What?
+I want to know what you think about having sex with me.

 That's not the point.
 The point is that you and I slept together.
 You know how I feel about romantic relationships.
 As a matter of fact, I think sex is the single worst thing a guy can do to a girl.
 Pun intended.

-As a matter of fact, I think sex is the single worst thing a guy can do to a girl.

-Forget that.
-Talk about it.

-I want to.

-Let's talk about it.

-What?

-I want to know what you think about having sex with me.

 ## Human Prompt